Key precept: “Those who cannot remember the past are condemned…” George Santayana

 Marcion concluded that the Old Testament god was…a mere tribal god of the Jewish people, while Jesus preached of a God marked by compassion, love, and mercy.
 Marcion wrote his Antitheses, in which he contrasts these two beings…

-When we read the actual source document instead of taking the word of some “expert”, we discover there is complete continuity between YHVH / LORD and YHVH’s Savior.
+However, when we read the actual source document, we discover there is complete continuity between YHVH / LORD and YHVH’s Savior.

 “I am the LORD, I change not.”
 (Malachi 3:6)